slamach/webpack-wordpress-boilerplate/README.md

 Boilerplate for building WordPress themes using modern technology.

-There is a branch without Docker - [no-docker](https://github.com/slamach/webpack-wordpress-boilerplate/tree/no-docker).
+There is a branch with Docker - [master](https://github.com/slamach/webpack-wordpress-boilerplate/tree/master).

 ### Features